 - Slug: complete-order-processing-pipeline

-- Trigger Type: Event (record created on your orders structure)
+- Trigger Type: Event (record created on your orders collection)

 Step 2: Add the Validation Step